mgoellnitz/trackdown/README.md

 *1.0*

 Many git implementations provide links to single commits with their changes and other information.
-Provide configuration options for trackdown to extend the commit hashes to full URLs when adding a commit note to the issues collection file resulting in callable HTTP-links.
+Provide configuration options for TrackDown to extend the commit hashes to full URLs when adding a commit note to the issues collection file resulting in callable HTTP-links.